henkkx/PyProcessScheduler/README.md

-# PyScheduler
+# PyProcessScheduler
-A simple event simulator written in Python 3.x using OOP concepts that simulate the scheduling  performed by four scheduling algorithms: FCFS, SJF, RR, SRFT
+A simple event simulator written in Python 3.x in collaboration with @andreaschari.
+The program simulates a process scheduler and implements four scheduling algorithms: FCFS, SJF, RR, SRFT.